-It is possible to read data from the SPAM cache without clocking /RE.
+It is possible to read data from the SRAM cache without clocking /RE.
 This option is desirable when the external control logic is capable of fast hit/miss comparison.
 In this case, the controller can avoid the time required to perform row/column multiplexing on hit cycles.
 This capability also allows the EDRAM to perform cache read operations during precharge and refresh cycles to minimize wait states and reduce power.
 It is only necessary to select /S and /G and provide the appropriate column address to read data.
-The row address of the SPAM cache accessed without clocking /RE will be specified by the LRR address latch loaded during the last /RE active read cycle.
+The row address of the SRAM cache accessed without clocking /RE will be specified by the LRR address latch loaded during the last /RE active read cycle.
 To perform a cache read, /CAL is clocked to latch the column address.
-The cache data is valid at time t{QV} after the column address is setup to /CAL.
+The cache data is valid at time to valid